ilcnet/viralink/README.md

 you need insert host address and full directory on the endpoint url pattern External rest api call. drag a connection from save timeseries to transformation script and from transformation script to External rest api call. you can active debug mode to see logs.
+Dont forget to create a database with necessary rows on mysql!!!